top of page

 1. Focus on getting to know your students, rather than getting a lot of work done.

-2. Teach your students how to check portals and communicate with teachers.
+2. Teach your students practical skills like how to communicate with teachers.

 3. Proactively seek feedback from parents using FTMs and notes.